taidinh5/Cyclistic_Data_Analysis_Case_Study/Ask Phase.md

 ## Ask Phase

 ### 💡 Business Task Statement (Deliverable #1)
-Determine how annual members and casual riders use Cyclistic bikes differently,
+Assigned by our marketing director, I have to determine how annual members and casual riders use Cyclistic bikes differently,
 so that the marketing team can design targeted strategies to convert more casual riders into annual members.

 ### 👥 Key Stakeholders